 Don’t go over board though.
 You don’t need 20 different colours all pointing towards the sky all at once otherwise it’ll feel more like a rave than a nice serene place to relax!

 Having plenty of lights is a good thing but to make them more eco friendly, why not go for solar powered ones instead of the standard lights.
 They’ll save electricity and limit energy wastage.

 It’s common for a lot of people to like the sound of rain falling outside, especially while they’re trying to sleep.It’s relaxing for a lot of people and the sound of water features in a garden sort of mimics this sound on a smaller scale.

 Small fountains and water features not only add to the general scene of the garden but they add a peaceful and relaxing sound.
 Add to this the sound of birds chirping at 7pm on a Saturday evening and you’ve got yourself a beautiful scene.

 Adding water features is also a great way to attract animals and nature to your garden and helping out the environment in that way.
 You could even add a bird feeder next to the water feature for some food for the birds!

 This doesn’t mean you have to fully invest in a set of swings like you used to play on when you were younger, but adding a chair or a sofa that gentle swings is actually really relaxing on a warm evening.

 You can even branch out and get a fully suspended hammock if you fancy lying horizontal.
 Either way, having an easily accessible chair or sofa swing is a great way unwinding.

-These are just some of the routes you can down if you’re looking to upgrade your garden but not spend millions in doing so in an eco-friendly way.
-After all, there’s no better feeling than sitting in a peaceful garden on a nice summers evening with a barbeque on the go!
+These are just some of the routes you can down if you’re looking to upgrade your garden but not spend millions in doing so in an Eco-friendly way.
+After all, there’s no better feeling than sitting in a peaceful garden on a nice summers evening with a barbecue on the go!